-Patrick T. Courneya, MD, is the executive vice president and chief medical officer for National Health Plan and Hospitals Quality at Kaiser Permanente.
-In this role, Dr. Courneya oversees Kaiser Permanente’s national quality agenda, helps ensure the organization’s members and communities receive the best quality and service Kaiser Permanente offers, and advocates for the advancement of evidence-based medicine and proven innovation for the industry.
+Patrick T. Courneya, MD, is the former executive vice president and chief medical officer for National Health Plan and Hospitals Quality at Kaiser Permanente.
+In this role, Dr. Courneya oversaw Kaiser Permanente’s national quality agenda, helped ensure the organization’s members and communities received the best quality and service Kaiser Permanente offers, and advocated for the advancement of evidence-based medicine and proven innovation for the industry.

 Dr. Courneya received his undergraduate degree from the University of St. Thomas, St. Paul, Minnesota and his medical degree from the University of Minnesota.
 He completed his Family Practice Residency at Methodist Hospital in St. Louis Park, Minnesota, and remains board certified in that specialty.
 He has served as medical leader in various roles at medical group, hospital and health plan levels.

 Becker’s Hospital Review recognized Dr. Courneya in 2016 and 2017 as one of 100 Hospital and Health System CMOs to Know.